Raspberry Pi / small computers Tips and trick

 - As a general rule, avoid anything graphic if you can.
 It unecessary uses cpu.

-- Replace LibreOffice by Abiword for word processing and gnumerics for spreasheet (assuming you really need one).Better still: markdown is easy and fast in vi, and with pandoc you'll have that in docx or pdf format without hassle.
+- Replace LibreOffice by Abiword for word processing and gnumerics for spreasheet (assuming you really need one).
+Better still: markdown is easy and fast in vi, and with pandoc you'll have that in docx or pdf format without hassle.

 That said, as a server on an internal network with a small http server (I simply use busybox with cgi), the raspberry 3 is perfect.
+I even moved the whole config to an old raspberry 2 that I was given, and it still works too !

-Similarly, I have another one configured for the boat with openplotter; it pays to configure /upgrade it in advance, as it will take a while, even with the system hosted on a USB key.
+Similarly, I have another R3A+ configured for the boat with openplotter; it pays to configure / upgrade it in advance, as it will take a while, even with the system hosted on a USB key.
 Also if you are not familiar with the various programs (opencpn, etc), it is worth exploring them first.
 To save time what I did was to download the maps and prepare as much as possible on another machine.
 As I use bootberry to boot on the USB, I also put LibrElec on the USB as multimedia/TV center when not using OpenPlotter.
 It works really well and is really recommended.

 There are many other Single Board Computers, so don't limit yourself to rapsberries.